-In the past, the Meseta Central produced an ocean of ‘Vino Tinto’ and ‘Vino Blanco’.
-In fact, you can still find these low quality wines in supermarkets around Spain sold in plastic jugs.
-The region started to really improve in the 1990’s when a few people brought in vines and winemaking techniques from California and Bordeaux.
+In the past, the Meseta Central produced an ocean of ‘Vino Tinto’ and ‘Vino Blanco.’
+You can still find these low-quality wines in supermarkets around Spain, which are sold in plastic jugs.
+The region started to improve in the 1990s when a few people brought in vines and winemaking techniques from California and Bordeaux.

 “Bold and lush red wines with a characteristic note of grilled toast.”